bgruening/galaxytools/tools/chatgpt/README.md

 ### OpenAI (official API)

 Connect directly to OpenAI's API using your OpenAI API key.
-Select from the available OpenAI models (gpt-5, gpt-5-mini, gpt-5-nano, gpt-4.1, gpt-4o).
+Select from the available OpenAI models: the current generation (`gpt-5.6-terra`, `gpt-5.6-sol`, `gpt-5.6-luna`, `gpt-6-astra`, `gpt-5.5`, `gpt-5.4`), the non-reasoning `gpt-4.1` and `gpt-4o`, and the legacy `gpt-5`/`gpt-5-mini`/`gpt-5-nano` (kept so existing histories stay reproducible; OpenAI retires their snapshots on 2026-12-11).

+The list is restricted to models that OpenAI serves on the Chat Completions endpoint.
+The `*-pro`, `*-codex` and `gpt-5.6-cyber` models are Responses-API-only and are therefore not offered.
+Verified against the OpenAI model catalogue on 2026-09-07.

 To obtain an API key, visit https://platform.openai.com/account/api-keys.
 Make sure to set up a payment method: https://platform.openai.com/settings/organization/billing/